The 6 Best Bone Broths For Dogs in 2023: Dry and Wet

 8. What Packaging Do They Use?

-Nowadays, we need to invest in companies with light, minimal packaging from recyclable materials.
+Nowadays, we need to support companies that use light, minimal packaging from recyclable materials.
 Look for pouches instead of canisters for this reason.

 The lightest package is the most eco friendly when you account for the energy used throughout the entire production, transport and final disposal of it.